How to Clean Automotive Carpet

 How to Clean Automotive Carpet: A Simple Guide

-2. Enhances Air Quality – Dust and debris trapped in the carpet can contribute to poor air quality inside your car.
+• Enhances Air Quality – Dust, pollen, and debris trapped in the carpet can circulate inside the cabin, affecting the air you breathe.

-3. Prevents Mold and Mildew – Moisture and spills left untreated can lead to mold growth.
+• Prevents Mold and Mildew – Moisture from spills or wet shoes can seep into the fibers, creating the perfect environment for mold growth.

 • Baking soda (for odor removal)